Andrew-Jayne/RPyG/CONTRIBUTING.md

 This project is now openly accenpting contributions

-please create a branch from main and open a PR for approval
+Please create a branch from main and open a PR for approval

 PRs should include a reasonable description of thr changes made and must pass a test run of 'python3 main.py --auto'